Bidadari Yang Terluka

 Bidadari Yang Terluka ("Rage of Angel") is a 1997 Indonesian romantic fantasy television series directed by Christ Helweldery from a screenplay by Eddy D. Iskandar.
 The series stars Ria Irawan, Donny Damara, Bella Saphira, Dian Nitami and Nafa Urbach in their respective lead roles.

 Starvision officially announced in early 1997, that Ria Irawan was preparing to shoot the then-upcoming series in Jakarta, Batam and Singapore for release in June.
 In April 1997, the company revealed the official title for the series, Bidadari Yang Terluka.
 Two months later, a release date was officially announced.

 Synopsis

 Novia is a motherish, patient girl who did wrong with her mother, Laksmini, and her father, Koswara.
 Her mother-in-law, Herawati, hated her when Erdin planned to marry with Miranda.
 Hariman later decided to marry Erdin with Novia in a family relationship with Laksmini.
-Later, Hariman reported that Herawati murdered Novia, and then he abruptly drove his car at high speed until it collided and died.
+Later, Hariman reported that Herawati murdered Novia, then he abruptly drove his car at high speed until it collided and died.
 Novia was later hospitalized with her new face and identity, Mayang, following Ricky's proposal.